GetStream/stream-php/README.md

 ## 📝 About Stream

-You can sign up for a Stream account at our [Get Started](https://getstream.io/chat/get_started/) page.
+You can sign up for a Stream account at our [Get Started](https://getstream.io/activity-feeds/) page.

-You can use this library to access chat API endpoints server-side.
+You can use this library to access Feeds API endpoints server-side.

-For the client-side integrations (web and mobile) have a look at the JavaScript, iOS and Android SDK libraries ([docs](https://getstream.io/chat/)).
+For the client-side integrations (web and mobile) have a look at the JavaScript, iOS and Android SDK libraries ([docs](https://getstream.io/activity-feeds/docs/?language=php)).

 💡 Note that there is also a higher level [Laravel integration](https://github.com/getstream/stream-laravel) which hooks into the Eloquent ORM.